Conditional preservation of the saints: Calvinists agree with Arminians on the need for persevering in faith

-Free Grace or non-traditional Calvinist view
+Free Grace view

-The non-traditional Calvinist or Free Grace view disagrees with Traditional Calvinists and Arminians in holding that saving faith in Christ must continue in order for a person to remain in their saving relationship with God.
+The Free Grace view disagrees with Calvinists and Arminians in holding that saving faith in Christ must continue in order for a person to remain in their saving relationship with God.
 For example, Zane Hodges says: "...
 We miss the point to insist that true saving faith must necessarily continue.
 Of course, our faith in Christ should continue.
 But the claim that it absolutely must ... has no support at all in the Bible" Joseph Dillow writes:

 Even though Robert Shank would not agree, it is definitely true that saving faith is "the act of a single moment whereby all the benefits of Christ's life, death, and resurrection suddenly become the irrevocable possession of the individual, per se, despite any and all eventualities."

 Any and all eventualities would include apostasy—falling away or walking away from the Christian faith and to "cease believing."
 What a Christian forfeits when he falls away is not his saving relationship with God but the opportunity to reign with Christ in his coming kingdom.

 Lewis Sperry Chafer, in his book Salvation, provides a concise summary of the Free Grace position: "Saving faith is an act: not an attitude.
 Its work is accomplished when its object has been gained."